micycle1/PThreading/README.md

 # PThreading
-PThreading: A simple multithreaded framework for Processing.
+PThreading: A framework for multithreaded drawing in [Processing](https://processing.org/).

 ---

 The framework consists of two classes: `PThread` and `PThreadManager`.
-Override the `PThread` class with your code and then add instances of your new class to a PThreadManager to run the instances as threads that draw into your Processing sketch in a multithreaded manner.
+Override the `PThread` class with Processing code and then add instances of your new class to a PThreadManager; this will run the instances as threads that draw into your Processing sketch in a multithreaded manner.

 ## Motivation